1999 Atlanta Braves season

-The 1999 Atlanta Braves season marked the franchise's 34th season in Atlanta and 129th overall.
-The Braves won their eighth consecutive division title with a 103-59 record and 6 game lead over the New York Mets.
-The Braves appeared in the World Series for the fifth time during the 1990s.
-The Braves lost all four games of the 1999 World Series to the New York Yankees, resulting in a sweep.
-The Braves played their 2nd World Series against the Yankees in 4 years, with the first being in 1996, which they lost in six games.
-Until 2021, this represented the Braves last National League pennant they have won.
-They would not return to the World Series until 22 years later.
+The 1999 Atlanta Braves season marked the franchise's 34th season in Atlanta and its 129th season overall.
+The Braves commenced the season as consecutive National League runner-ups and clinched their eighth successive division title with a record of 103–59, holding a 6-game lead over the New York Mets.
+During the 1990s, the Braves reached the World Series for the fifth time.
+However, they were swept in all four games of the 1999 World Series by the New York Yankees.
+This marked their second World Series appearance against the Yankees in a span of four years, with the previous one occurring in 1996, which they lost in six games.
+The Braves wouldn't return to the World Series until 22 years later.

-Two key players on the 1999 Braves were Chipper Jones and John Rocker.
-Jones won the National League's Most Valuable Player award with a .310 average, 45 HRs, 110 RBIs, and sealed the award with his September heroics against the New York Mets.
-Rocker recorded 38 saves as Atlanta's closer, but later created controversy due to his racist and homophobic comments in a December 27, 1999, Sports Illustrated article.
+Two pivotal figures on the 1999 Braves roster were Chipper Jones and John Rocker.
+Jones earned the National League's Most Valuable Player award, boasting a .310 batting average, 45 home runs, and 110 RBIs.
+He solidified his claim to the award with his remarkable performances in September against the New York Mets.
+John Rocker, functioning as Atlanta's closer, notched 38 saves.
+However, he ignited controversy due to his racist and homophobic remarks in a December 27, 1999, Sports Illustrated article.

+This season marked the concluding campaign for John Smoltz as a starting pitcher, including the final full season for the pitching trio referred to as the Big Three.
+Smoltz would sit out the subsequent season due to Tommy John surgery but returned in 2001 in a closer role, a position he would uphold until returning to the starting role in 2005.